Tertiush/ParadoxIP150v2/README.md

   * Publish the following topic to control (Force/Pulse) an <b>output</b> (PGM):
     * <b>Paradox/C/FO/4/Off</b>
     * (C = Control; <b>FO = Force output / PO = Pulse Output</b>, followed by the output number; Then the action (for pulse this will be the intermediate state, e.g. to pulse High then back to Low use "On" and vice versa).
-    * The payload is not evaluated.
+    * The payload is not evaluated in this case.
 Note that output controls can take a few seconds as the script must first be re-authenticated
     * Pulse outputs are configured for approx. 0.5sec.
     * <b>Paradox/C/PO/1</b>, Payload: <b>On</b>
     * In this case the payload is used to determine the command to send: Pulse Output 1, On->Off